“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Altogether, Woffice is an amazing premium theme with great design and a comprehensive feature set for a company intranet website.

 The gorgeous and responsive Thrive theme is another fantastic option for building an intranet-based website.

 This all-in-one intranet theme has more of a community focus than the Woffice theme.
 It integrates with BuddyPress for its many social features.
-When you login to the private demo site, you’ll immediately notice the red notifications in the header for messages and activity updates.
-One of BuddyPress’ most popular features is the activity feed which can be displayed for every user and is tightly integrated with the Thrive theme.
+When you log in to the private demo site, you’ll immediately notice the red notifications in the header for messages and activity updates.
+One of BuddyPress’s most popular features is the activity feed displayed for every user and is tightly integrated with the Thrive theme.